More on the monks

 Chief Priest and Prior, Wallowa Buddhist Temple

-Reverend Master Meido Tuttle is a disciple of the late Reverend Master Jiyu-Kennett, who was first Abbess of Shasta Abbey and the Founder of the Order of Buddhist Contemplatives.
-Rev. Meido was ordained by her in 1980, Transmitted by her in 1983, and trained at Shasta Abbey monastery for 22 years.
+Reverend Master Meido is a disciple of the late Reverend Master Jiyu-Kennett, who was first Abbess of Shasta Abbey and the Founder of the Order of Buddhist Contemplatives.
+Rev. Meido was ordained by her in 1980, transmitted by her in 1983, and trained at Shasta Abbey monastery for 22 years.
 Rev. Meido was named a Master in the Order in 1999.

-Rev. Meido began serving as a Zen Buddhist priest and teacher in northeast Oregon in November of 2002, with the blessing of the then-Head of the Order, the late Rev. Master Daizui MacPhillamy.
-With the encouragement of Head of the Order Rev. Master Haryo Young, in 2003 Rev. Meido established the Wallowa Buddhist Temple.
+Rev. Meido began serving as a Zen Buddhist priest and teacher in northeast Oregon in 2002 with the blessing of the then-Head of the Order, the late Rev. Master Daizui MacPhillamy, and in 2003 Rev. Meido established the Wallowa Buddhist Temple.
+In 2025, at the request of the Head of the Order Rev. Master Koten Benson, she also began assisting him as Executive Secretary of the Order of Buddhist Contemplatives.

 Rev. Meido has been practicing Serene Reflection Meditation since 1973.

-Reverend Clairissa Beattie, F.O.B.C.
+Reverend Master Clairissa Beattie, M.O.B.C.

 Assistant Prior, Wallowa Buddhist Temple